 Talking to other people

-Talking to other people who have the same thing can also help.
+Talking to people who have the same condition can help.

 Our discussion forum Cancer Chat is a place for anyone affected by cancer.
 You can share experiences, stories and information with other people who know what you are going through.